- Ingrown toenails occur when the edges or corners of the nail grow into the skin next to the nail.

 - oozing pus

 Your doctor will most likely be able to diagnose your toe with a physical exam.
-If your toe seems infected, you might need an X-ray.
-This can show how deep the nail is.
-An X-ray may also be taken if:
+If your toe seems infected, you might need an X-ray to show how deep the nail is.
+An X-ray can also reveal if:

 - redness and swelling

-- soaking feet in warm water three to four times a day
+- soaking your feet in warm water for about 15 to 20 minutes three to four times a day

 - pushing skin away from the toenail edge with a cotton ball soaked in olive oil